Jaylon27/EventDrivenBookstoreAPI/README.md

 ## Overview

 The EventDrivenBookstoreAPI is a .NET Core API designed to manage a bookstore's data.
 It provides endpoints for handling books and subscribers, leveraging Azure Cosmos DB for storage.
+This project also includes CI/CD automation with Azure DevOps, facilitating seamless deployment and updates.
+Additionally, the API is containerized with Docker, ensuring consistency and ease of deployment across different environments.
 ## Features

 - **Books Management**: Create and retrieve books.
 - **Subscribers Management**: Create and retrieve subscribers.
 - **Integration with Azure Cosmos DB**: Utilizes Cosmos DB for persistent storage.
+- **Containerization**: Dockerized application for easy deployment and scalability.

 ## Technologies